mattj-io/blog/content/post/lxd-openstack-cloudinit-pt2.md

 MacBook-Pro:~ matt$ ssh -i ~/.ssh/mattj_dc ubuntu@185.98.151.85 'lxc profile set default user.network_mode link-local'
 ```

+In this mode you'd also need to set the DNS for the container very early in the boot process, because a lot of cloud-init depends on this and will fail without it ( Hint - the cloud-init bootcmd module is your friend )

-But since all of that is unsupported, we never know if this facility might be removed in later version, so we'll take an alternative approach.
+But since all of that is unsupported, we never know if this facility might be removed without warning in later versions, so we'll take an alternative approach.

 When creating it's own bridge, LXD can spawn a DNSmasq instance onto the bridge and provide DHCP to containers.
 However, when we use our own bridge, the assumption is that we are providing DHCP externally and LXD won't configure this.